federicojacobi/qndslider/README.md

 		jQuery( "#featured_slider ul.controls li" ).removeClass( "active" );
 		jQuery( "#featured_slider ul.controls li:nth-child(" + featuredSlider["currentSlide"] + ")" ).addClass( "active");
 	};

+Returning false in doBefore will stop switching the slide (and in turn triggering doAfter).

 doBefore and doAfter are called whenever you do .next(), .prev() and .goto().